Harris-giki/CancerDetectionModel_ML/README.md

 <h1>Cancer Detection Model</h1>

-<p>A machine learning model designed to assist in the early detection of cancer, using advanced data processing and model training techniques.
+<p>A machine learning model designed to assist in the early detection of cancer, using both a traditional logistic regression model and a more advanced neural network.
 This project covers the end-to-end pipeline, from data preprocessing to model evaluation, with flexibility to run on Google Colab or a local environment.</p>

 <h2>Table of Contents</h2>
 <ol>